Veronica Samuels

 If you want pleasant outdoor temperatures, the best time for kayaking in Sedona is spring and fall.

-To avoid crowds though, the winter months are an excellent time for Sedona kayak tours.
+To avoid crowds, though, winter is an excellent time for Sedona kayak tours.

 CAN YOU RENT KAYAKS IN SEDONA?